-How we deal with your homeowners or condominium association in Castleton
+How we handle your homeowners or condominium association in Castleton

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
 Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us your old passes before new passes can be issued.
+Sometimes, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a good archive for rental investors in Castleton
+a useful source for property owners in Castleton

 - Before you rent out your rental property in Castleton